nrfconnect/sdk-nrf/applications/matter_weather_station/README.rst

 ======================

 Before you start testing the application, you can select one of the :ref:`matter_weather_station_app_build_types`.
-See :ref:`modifying_build_types` for detailed steps how to select a build type.
+See :ref:`cmake_options` for information about how to select a build type.

 Building for the nRF7002 Wi-Fi expansion board
 ==============================================